ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 nodes you plan to use in this section.
 Commands may require ``sudo`` depending on user privileges.

 #.
-From the CLI of your host, clone the
+From the CLI of your host, clone the perftest repo.

    .. code-block:: shell